 Usually, the larger the audience, the larger the check.
-Brands will also look at things like social engagement as well.
-If the blogger has a highly engaged audience the brand is usually willing to pay a little more.
+Brands will also look at things like social engagement.
+If the blogger has a highly engaged audience, the brand is usually willing to pay a little more.

 4. Physical Products

-I have been selling pillow covers almost from the beginning.
+Selling handmade pillow covers was the first way I monetized my blog.
 Even before I had a lot of traffic and followers, I could promote my pillows on IG and Etsy.
 I didn’t make significant money from it, but it was the first thing to send a little internet money my way.

-I have an employee that comes here and works around 20 hours per week.
-Every time I have a new design I show her how to make it.
-She does everything from making listings to printing shipping labels.
+When I still had my shop, I had an employee that came to my house and worked around 20 hours per week.
+Every time I had a new design, I showed her how to make it.
+She did everything from making listings to printing shipping labels.

-At some point in my online business career I realized I couldn’t both sell physical products and maintain a blog.
+At some point in my online business career, I realized I couldn’t sell physical products AND maintain a blog.
 I sought out help to assist me in this, and I’m so glad I did.
 This helped me to continue to focus on expanding my influence and brand.